Utilizing a blend of various salts and essential oils, this is an excellent body scrub for all skin types according to our testing.

 Very abrasive, so it's not the best choice for sensitive or delicate skin.

-You can keep dry, flaky, itchy skin at bay with a body scrub.
+With a body scrub, you can keep dry, flaky, itchy skin at bay.
 Body scrubs exfoliate the top layer of dead skin cells to reveal the soft, smooth, glowing skin beneath.
-But the best body scrubs aren’t just abrasives – most formulas also contain ingredients that help hydrate the skin.
+The best body scrubs aren’t just abrasives – most formulas also contain ingredients that help hydrate the skin.
 If you have body acne, you can find scrubs with acne-fighting ingredients to help clear your pores as well.

 Choosing a body scrub can be a real challenge because there are just so many options on the market.
 You have to decide what type is best for your skin issues, what ingredients you prefer, and what other features will give you the smoothest, softest skin possible.